MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-system-requirements.md

 #### VM folder and VM templates

-You should create a folder for VM templates to store the Arc Resource Bridge and CBL Mariner Linux VM templates used to create AKS on VMware clusters.
+You should create a folder for VM templates, to store the Arc Resource Bridge and CBL Mariner Linux VM templates that are used to create AKS on VMware clusters.

 ## Azure requirements